Explore this course:

 Further information about the undergraduate funding available can be found on our undergraduate government loans and support web pages.

 If you live in one of the devolved nations, you may be able to access support from your funding provider.
-Awards and eligibility criteria vary.
+Awards and eligibility criteria vary depending on your funding provider and mode of study.

 As a postgraduate student, you cannot apply for undergraduate scholarships.